eduardogomes/wp-chatbot-boilerplate-php/README.md

 2. Install the [Heroku toolbelt](https://toolbelt.heroku.com) which will let you launch, monitor and generally control your instances (and other services like databases) from the command line.

-3. [Install Node]  (https://nodejs.org), this will be our server environment.
-Then open up Terminal (or whatever your CLI might be) and make sure you're running the latest version of npm, installed globally (the ```-g``` switch):
+3. [Install PHP 7]  (http://php.net/manual/en/install.php), this will be our server environment.
+Then open up Terminal (or whatever your CLI might be) and make sure you're running the latest version of composer - the package manager for PHP:

     ```
-    sudo npm install npm -g
+    php -r "copy('https://getcomposer.org/installer', 'composer-setup.php');"
+    php composer-setup.php
+    php -r "unlink('composer-setup.php');"
     ```

 4. Clone this project and switch into the project directory.